raorugan/data-driven-AI-workshop/README.md

 ```
 2. Start the Dev container
     a.
+Make sure Docker Desktop is running in your local machine
+    b.
 Open a New Window in Visual Studio Code
-    b.
+    c.
 Open the folder data-driven-AI-workshop .
 Visual Studio Code will then build the Docker image specified in your .devcontainer/Dockerfile and start a container with the configuration specified in your .devcontainer/devcontainer.json file.
 Once the container is running, your project will be opened inside the container, and you can start working with it as if it were running locally.

   ```dotnetcli
   cd /workspaces/data-driven-AI-workshop